httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 * Description: As specified in {{algorithms}}.
 * Status: As specified in {{algorithms}}.

-## Update "UNIXsum" and "UNIXcksum" Digest Algorithm {#iana-unixsum-unixcksum}
+## Update "UNIXsum" Digest Algorithm {#iana-unixsum}

-This memo updates the "UNIXsum" and "UNIXcksum" digest algorithms in the [HTTP Digest Algorithm Values](https://www.iana.org/assignments/http-dig-alg/http-dig-alg.xhtml)
+This memo updates the "UNIXsum" digest algorithm in the [HTTP Digest Algorithm Values](https://www.iana.org/assignments/http-dig-alg/http-dig-alg.xhtml)
 registry: